arturgorsky/rreeddiitt/README.md

 ## How to run
 1) Use npm init
 2) I used yarn watch to compile .ts files into .js files.
 It creates dist folder with compiled javascript
-3) Yarn start runs node under dist/index.js
+3) Open second terminal and use Yarn dev that runs node under dist/index.js using nodemon !There are two programs running in ternimal yarn -watch compiles TS and yarn dev runs constantly watching for changes